Contact Us

 Cooper Union and RFR had been due to amend the property’s pricey ground lease last year but failed to reach an agreement.
 Ground lease payments started at $32.5M a year when RFR acquired the building and are due to increase to $41M by 2028, The Wall Street Journal previously reported.

-RFR added revamped food and beverage spaces, lifestyle spaces, and fitness and health amenities, the firm said in a statement.
-It has also spent money to modernize office interiors and refresh the Cloud Club, a historic lunch spot on the 61st floor.
+An RFR spokesperson said it has spent more than $170M toward upgrading the tower, adding revamped food and beverage spaces, lifestyle spaces, and fitness and health amenities.
+Its renovation plans, which includes a refresh of the Cloud Club, a historic lunch spot on the 61st floor, are still incomplete.

 “Over the years, RFR has shown exceptional dedication to restoring and enhancing this historic property, to ensure it remains a leading address for tenants and a major asset for Cooper Union,” its spokesperson said.
 “This investment was not just about financial commitment; it reflects a broader vision to reestablish the Chrysler Building as a world-class office space.”